-- (v) The final location and configuration of BRT and HOV lanes will be determined during the roadway design process, as well as from findings and recommendations from the MRCOG High-Capacity Transit study for Paseo del Norte expected in 2013. - 12.3.6.
+- 12.3.6.
 Transit Center and Transit Stop Design: The approach to the Transit Center and transit stops should offer direct pedestrian routes and be tree-lined and barrier free.
 The Transit Center and transit stops should be designed as prominent focal points, offering well-lit shelters that provide shade and are within or adjacent to plazas or other civic features.
 Shelters may be incorporated within the architecture of adjacent buildings or through the use of arcades or durable shade structures.
 Transit route and system maps should be displayed at all stops.
 Bicycle storage racks should be located at major transit stops. - (i) Transit-Oriented Development: In deciding Transit Station and transit stop locations, preference should be given to locations with transit-supportive uses such as high-density residential and employment centers in order to attain and sustain high transit ridership.
 These uses should predominate within a quarter mile of transit stops.
-Consideration should be given to transit system policies that emphasize more frequent service along high-density corridors.

-- (ii) Convenience and Access: Pedestrian routes to transit stops should be reasonably direct (along streets and/ or off-street paths); circuitous routes should be avoided.
+Consideration should be given to transit system policies that emphasize more frequent service along high-density corridors. - (ii) Convenience and Access: Pedestrian routes to transit stops should be reasonably direct (along streets and/ or off-street paths); circuitous routes should be avoided.
 Transit stops should be placed on 'A' Streets near retail conveniences and community amenities.
-Multiple stage crossings for pedestrians should be provided at transit stops for safe crossing of wide arterials by pedestrians of all abilities and ages. - (iii) Signal Preference: To improve travel times by transit, light signals in the Volcano Heights area should incorporate signal-preferencing technology such as "queue jumping" with a dedicated lane, or signal interruptions, to give buses priority at intersections. - (iv) Pre-boarding Fare Systems: Consideration should be given to technology that allows bus fares to be paid prior to boarding, thereby greatly reducing boarding and transit travel times. - 12.3.7.
-Transportation Demand Management (TDM) Plans: Major employers should consider implementing Transportation Demand Management (TDM) strategies to provide alternatives to the use of single-occupancy vehicles.
-TDM offers incentives for ridesharing, transit use, bicycling, and walking.
+Multiple stage crossings for pedestrians should be provided at transit stops for safe crossing of wide arterials by pedestrians of all abilities and ages.

+- (iii) Signal Preference: To improve travel times by transit, light signals in the Volcano Heights area should incorporate signal-preferencing technology such as "queue jumping" with a dedicated lane, or signal interruptions, to give buses priority at intersections. - (iv) Pre-boarding Fare Systems: Consideration should be given to technology that allows bus fares to be paid prior to boarding, thereby greatly reducing boarding and transit travel times. - 12.3.7.
+Transportation Demand Management (TDM) Plans: Major employers should consider preparing and implementing Transportation Demand Management (TDM) strategies to provide alternatives to the use of singleoccupancy vehicles.
+TDM provisions support alternatives to the car by offering incentives for ridesharing, transit use, bicycling, and walking.
 Incentives may include reduced parking requirements, reduced development fees, development intensity bonuses, and/or the creation of transportation management associations to coordinate efforts among multiple users in the same area.